ttaomae/ttaomae.github.io/_posts/2014-08-19-bug-fix-jvm-and-the-garbage-collector.md

 ---
 layout: post
-title: '"Bug" fix: JVM and the Garbage Collector, or "Why is the JVM using all cores at 100% and making no progress?"'
+title: '"Bug" Fix: JVM and the Garbage Collector, or "Why is the JVM using all cores at 100% and making no progress?"'
 categories: software-engineering
 tags: bug-fix java